Psalmotoxin: Toxicity

 The role of psalmotoxin in prey capture and the importance of ASIC1a channels as targets of venom components remains unclear.

 Therapeutic uses

 Psalmotoxin is currently not used for therapeutic purposes, but understanding the psalmotoxin/ASIC1a interaction may be of therapeutic value.
 Recently, it has been shown that activation of ASIC1a during the acidosis accompanying brain ischemia leads to significant Ca2+ influx, which contributes to neuronal cell death.
 Inhibition of ASIC1a by psalmotoxin significantly decreased ischemic neuronal cell death.
-Therefore, it is suggested that desensitized ASIC1's by pharmological intervention could be beneficial for patients at risk of having a stroke.
-For the same reasons psalmotoxin could contribute in the search for a cure for gliomas.
+Therefore, it is suggested that desensitized ASIC1's by pharmacological intervention could be beneficial for patients at risk of having a stroke.
+For the same reasons, psalmotoxin could contribute in the search for a cure for gliomas.
 Inhibition of ASIC1a in the amygdala by psalmotoxin could have an anxiolytic effect.
 As ASIC's play a role in nociception, psalmotoxin could be helpful in designing new analgesic drugs acting directly against pain at the nociceptor level.